jgato/jgato/random_docs/contribute_cluster_operator.md

 ![](assets/contribute_cluster_operator_20240531104528468.png)

-But I fear I have not enough perms.
+But I fear I had not enough perms.
 So, I asked a colleague to just trigger it for me.
 Or, you can manually do the `cherry-pick`:
  * git checkout of `release-4.15` and create a new branch form there
  * make the cherry-pick on the commit with the fix